mizuki-nana/coreVM/README.md

 compiles Python source code into coreVM bytecode.
-In addition, there is a command-line program [python/pyta.py](python/pyta.py) that can directly execute a given Python program by invoking the compiler to generate coreVM bytecode, and feeds the output to the VM.
+In addition, there is a command-line program [python/pyta.py](python/pyta.py) that can directly execute a given Python program by invoking the compiler to generate coreVM bytecode, and feeds the output to coreVM.
 Click [here](python/README.md) to view the project summary page.

-The development of the VM and the language complements each other well, as the language serves as a great target to test and benchmark the VM, and at the same time the VM provides more capabilities to facilitate the growth of the language as it evolves.
+The development of the runtime framework and the language complements each other well, as the language serves to validate, test and benchmark the functionalities of the framework, and at the same time the framework provides more capabilities to facilitate the growth of the language as it evolves.
 The parallel developments of the two forms a positive feedback loop that accelerates the growth of both.

 To run the entire Python test suite after compilation, run:
 > `python python/bootstrap_tests.py`